Skip to Content

 As an RVer owner, having a collapsible ladder is pretty much a necessity.
 First, most homeowners have a step ladder, and when you’re on the road, your RV is your home.
 And for anyone serious about being a DIY’er, you really couldn’t be without one.
-Our ladder assists us frequently with all of the regular maintenance of our motorhome, with upgrades and “home improvement” type chores, and with many repair tasks as well.
+Our ladder assisted us frequently with all of the regular maintenance of our motorhome when we were on the road full-time.
+And now, even as part-timers, we still need a ladder for upgrades and “home improvement” type chores, and for many repair tasks as well.

-Today we’re taking a look at three of the most popular types of collapsible ladders for RVs.
-We’ll cover something for everyone, including one with a 330-pound load capacity that a Class B RVer or van camper can carry!
+In this post, we’re taking a look at three of the most popular types of collapsible ladders for RVs.
+We’ll cover something for everyone, including one with a 330-pound load capacity that even owners of a Class B RV or van camper can carry!

 Without further ado, let’s take a look at three high-quality collapsible ladders for RVers.